run-ai/docs/docs/admin/integration/deepspeed.md

 ## Prerequisites

-The following prerequisites are needed to run DeepSpeed on a RunAI cluster:
+Prerequisites to run DeepSpeed on a Run:ai cluster:

 * Kubernetes Cluster version `1.21` or later

-* RunAI Cluster version `2.9` or later
+* Run:ai Cluster version `2.9` or later

 * Kubeflow MPIOperator version `v0.4.0` or later